 The race begins at 5,945' at the Wrightwood Community Center Parking lot.
-Runners gaze South at Wright

-Mountain (the landslide), and turn their focus West along 8,400 foot Blue Ridge, which they'll soon climb and traverse to Inspiration Point.
+Runners gaze South at Wright Mountain (the landslide), and turn their focus West along 8,400 foot Blue Ridge, which they'll soon climb and traverse to Inspiration Point.
 From the start, runners turn right on Park Dr. and head uphill two blocks, turn right on to Apple Ave. for 0.3 miles, and then turn left onto Acorn Dr., following the road uphill past the private road signs\ until it the pavement ends 1.4 miles from the start.
-A signpost at 2 of your assistant race directors' cabin informs AC100 runners that Altadena is a mere 98.8 miles away, (though that won't be applicable this year.)
 The paved road transitions to a dirt fire road climbing for 0.3 miles to a signpost denoting the Acorn Trail where runners turn left onto single track climb.
-Finally, 3.4 miles and 2,200' of climbing from the start, runners turn right on the Pacific Crest Trail, which they will follow towards Canada for the next 22.5 miles.
+The Bridge Fire burned patchy on the first half of the climb, but severely on the top half.
+We have filled in/built around most of the root ball holes on the trail but do watch your step, especially coming downhill (potentially in the dark).
+3.4 miles and 2,200' of climbing from the start, runners turn right on the Pacific Crest Trail, which they will follow towards Canada for the next 22.5 miles.
+The trail at the top burned to a moonscape, making the trail difficult to follow in places - pay attention to markers!
+Purple poodle is also beginning to grow at the top of Acorn, though we will do everything possible to obliterate it while its young.
+(Personal mission of your Wrightwood Assistant RDs!)